 All submissions must be postmarked by March 24, 2017.

 The contest is open to all western and central Pennsylvania high school seniors who plan to attend a college, university, or trade school in the Fall of 2017.

 1. The completed application including a recent photo.

-2. A presentation (video/PowerPoint/brochure/website/essay/or use your imagination) that discourages underage drinking and drunk driving OR texting while driving.
-The presentation can also highlight the dangers of these behaviors.
+2. A presentation (video/brochure/website/essay/or use your imagination) that discourages underage drinking and drunk driving, texting while driving, and/or any other form of distracted driving.

 These items must be mailed together to:

 Edgar Snyder & Associates

 Note: Please test your presentation before mailing it in.

 Here is some additional information on what your presentation should include.

 - Video: Video must be on a DVD with your name and school.